-We aim to increase progression routes and access to higher level learning for our existing students through advice and guidance activities and a progression bonus.
-We will promote our existing attendance bursaries more widely.
+We aim to increase progression routes and access to higher level learning for our existing students through advice and guidance activities and a progression bonus for our full time NC and HND courses.
 Specific Higher Education events are scheduled to support students with this process, for example, the College Higher Education Fare and the annual Aspire Event.
 These activities enable students to make informed choices and decisions about their prospective course choices.

-The College aims to increase the volume of short or part time level 4 and above courses to increase access and meet the needs of employers and students.
+The College aims to increase the volume of short or part time level 4 and level 5 courses to increase access and meet the needs of employers and students.